 The Chair of the University Promotion and Tenure Committee will hold a conference with the faculty member, her/his respective Advisor(s)/Counsel, and the Provost or Provost's designee in order to resolve matters concerning the potential ineligibility of the committee member(s) in question.
 If the Chair of the committee determines that a member of the committee is ineligible, the alternate will be seated.
 If the alternate is also found to be ineligible, the Chair will hear evidence of conflict of interest or bias for the alternate(s) at that time.
 One of the three alternates or the original committee member will be seated.
-At the conclusion of the conference the hearing will take place as scheduled (0 If the faculty member desires a hearing before the University Promotion and Tenure Committee, the Chair of the University Promotion and Tenure Committee in writing within fourteen (14) calendar days of receipt of notification letter sent by the Provost expressing the intent to pursue termination.
+At the conclusion of the conference the hearing will take place as scheduled (6.10.5 Hearing Procedures, p.
+75).